 - Separate all of the cauliflower florets and chop them into bite size pieces.
 Place florets and chickpeas onto a large sheetpan and drizzle with olive oil and sprinkle with BBQ rub.
-Depending on the size of your head of cauliflower you may not need to use all the rub.
 Toss everything together with your hands so that cauliflower and chickpeas are coated with the rub.
 Place the sheetpan in the oven and bake for about 25 minutes, flipping once.

 - If desired, warm up corn tortillas on the stove or in the oven.
 Add about 1/4 cup of cauliflower and chickpeas to each taco and top with a few tablespoons of slaw.
 Top with sliced jalapenos if desired.